 Plant societies are made up of passionate and knowledgeable people who are dedicated to learning, growing and teaching about a specific plant or family (African violets, cactus, daffodil, daylily, gourd, hosta, orchid) or insect species (beekeepers) or a specific plant art form (bonsai, Ikenobo, Ikebana International and Sogetsu).
 Most plant societies belong to a larger national organization.

 The Franklin Park Conservatory and Botanical Gardens and plant societies work to support each other.
-The Conservatory offers a public place for the societies to host meetings, sales and exhibits while the various society members assist with education programs and volunteer opportunities.
+The Conservatory offers a public place for the societies to host meetings, while the various society members assist with education programs and volunteer opportunities.

 These groups host regular meetings, workshops, lectures and demonstrations.
-Many will also host public shows, plant and supply sales and exhibits.
 Society members may have garden tours or field trips.

 Central Ohio Hosta SocietyThe Central Ohio branch of the American Hosta Society.
 They're dedicated to the study and improvement of the genus Hosta and the dissemination of general and scientific knowledge about them.

 Metropolitan Columbus Daylily SocietyMCDS is an affiliate of the American Daylily Society and is one of the largest daylily clubs in the United States.
 MCDS represents everyone from backyard gardeners with just a few plants to commercial growers with thousands of plants.

 Ikebana International #84Ikebana International was established in 1956 in Tokyo, Japan, with the motto "Friendship through Flowers".
 It is a cultural organization based on studies of Ikebana and the related arts.